-Before working out whether you require Gap Insurance for high value motor lets first take a look at the facts.
-We have all heard a million times that a car loses a large chunk of value when it is driven off the forecourt.
+Before working out whether you require Gap Insurance for high value vehicle lets first take a look at the facts.
+When driven off the forecourt a car loses a large chunk of it’s value.
 With standard motor vehicle policies the sum insured is not the ‘purchase price’ but rather the ‘market value’.
 When we drive out of the showroom the market value is significantly lower than the purchase price.

-The problem is that if we have an accident, or the car is stolen, soon after purchase we could be left with a shortfall in the amount of money paid out by the insurance and the cost of a new vehicle.
-In the case of a vehicle that has been paid for via finance, we could end up owing money for something that we either no longer have or can no longer use.
+There could be a shortfall if we have an accident, or the car is stolen, soon after purchase.
+The amount of money paid out by the insurance may not cover the cost of a new vehicle.
+We could end up owing money in the case of a vehicle that has been paid for via finance.
+Nobody wants to owe for something that they either no longer have or can no longer use.

 GAP insurance can be taken out to solve this problem and to cover the difference in the market value and the purchase price.